Skip to main content

 For Sund & Bælt social responsibility means contributing to social, environmental and economic sustainability.

 It is not possible to construct a tunnel without emitting CO2.
-However, the Fehmarnbelt Tunnel is an investment in a shortcut to Europe with a lifespan of at least 120 years, and we are making significant and targeted efforts to reduce emissions.
+However, the Fehmarnbelt tunnel is an investment in a shortcut to Europe with a lifespan of at least 120 years, and we are making significant and targeted efforts to reduce emissions.

 Building with nature

-We consider nature and the environment when constructing the Fehmarnbelt Tunnel.
+We consider nature and the environment when constructing the Fehmarnbelt tunnel.
 This applies both during construction and the operation of the completed tunnel.
 Therefore, Sund & Bælt is also focused on complying with all environmental requirements.

 EN: Underwater flora on the seabed in clear water. // DK: Undervandsflora på havbunden i klart vand. // DE: Unterwasserflora am Meeresboden in klarem Wasser.

-A Shortcut to Europe
+A shortcut to Central Europe

 A safe workplace